puppetlabs/tig-demo/README.md

-# brownbag-demo
+# vbrownbag-demo
-A demo for vbrownbag sessions
+A Bolt demo for vBrownBag